iwanders/analysis-ithc-iptsd/README.md

    0xff IptsTermination  len: 4
 0x0d size: 1982 hexdump: 0d 00 00 be 07 00 00 00 00 00 b7 07 00 00 00 ff 00 00 0b 08 00 00 00 00 00 00 00 00 00
 ```
 The `0x6e` frame sits between the `0x1a` frame and the `0x0d` frame.
+This frame is sent when the screen detects the pen, it shows up in spectrogram

 ## On dft

 The phase seems to be having a fairly insigificant role; spectograms can be made with `--color-phase` that visualise the phase
 together with the amplitude.
+Most digital signals appear to be either flipping between rows in the DFT rows, or with an amplitude threshold.

 ## DftButton

 Currently the first row of this DFT frame is used to determine the button state, by combining it with the phase of the position.

-I don't think this is the button in the first column, it does transfer binary data though:

 ![2024_02_19_dft_button_histogram](media/2024_02_19_dft_button_histogram.png)